juliocesardiaz/Face2Face/README.md

 ### Future functions to be added
 * Allows group meetups in addition to two-person meetups.
-* Adds rating and commenting system for users to review each other.
+* Adds rating and commenting system for users to review one other.
 * Incorporates Google Map APIs to show users clear directions on where to meet.

 ## Setup